pomonam/kronfluence/examples/cifar/README.md

 ## Mislabeled Data Detection

-We can use self-influence scores to detect mislabeled data points.
-First, train the model with 10% of training dataset mislabeled by running the following command:
+We can use self-influence scores (see Section 5.4 for the [paper](https://arxiv.org/pdf/1703.04730.pdf)) to detect mislabeled examples.
+First, train the model with 10% of training examples mislabeled by running the following command:
 ```bash
 python train.py --dataset_dir ./data \
     --corrupt_percentage 0.1 \